wp-plugins/genesis-single-post-navigation/readme.txt

 2. Adding browse next & previous links to single posts of Genesis-powered blogs - 2nd example: user customized stylesheet for dark backgrounds

 == Changelog ==
+= 1.3 =
+* Fixed possible enqueue issue with stylesheet: replaced deprecated hook with new standard.
+* Updated German translations and also the .pot file for all translators!
+* Tested & proved compatibility with WordPress 3.3 final release :-)

 = 1.2 =
 * Optimized CSS3 Media Query: only display the links for displays of 1100px width or bigger
 * Added checks for activated Genesis Framework and its minimum version before allowing plugin to activate